 The 1st of 16 tracks commissioned by Constellation for the Corona Borealis Longplay Singles series 2020-2021.
 100% of proceeds go to the artist.

-Corona Borealis singles are released every Thursday in Oct-Nov 2020 and Jan-Feb 2021.
+Corona Borealis singles were released every Thursday in Oct-Nov 2020 and Jan-Feb 2021.

 Each Corona Borealis single has a video:

 Check cstrecords for special offers & LP/CD bundles that can't be set up via Bandcamp (especially if you're interested in buying multiple physical records from the label's catalogue and/or you're shipping to a destination outside North America).

 released October 1, 2020